figure-io/polymer-timeseries/README.md

 <a name="prop-events"></a>
 #### el.events

 List of [event](#events) names.
-The `events` attribute is intended to be __read-only__.
-One possible use case for the `events` attribute is for programmatically determining possible events to which you can subscribe; e.g., when logging.
+The `events` property is intended to be __read-only__.
+One possible use case for the `events` property is for programmatically determining possible events to which you can subscribe; e.g., when logging.

 ``` javascript
 var evts = el.events;